 Clinical trials are an important option in cancer care.

-Cancer clinical trials are research studies that involve people who either have or are at risk of getting cancer.
-The goal of these studies is to find better ways to diagnose, treat, and prevent cancer so that people can live better and longer.
-The studies also give us more information about reducing cancer risk in healthy people.
+Cancer clinical trials are research studies that involve people with cancer.
+The goal of these studies is to find better ways to diagnose, treat, and prevent cancer.
+The results of the trials also provide information about how to reduce the risk of cancer in people who have not been diagnosed.

-Treatment guidelines are developed from the results of clinical trials.
-Doctors across the country and around the world follow these guidelines so they can deliver the best possible treatment to their patients.
-Today there are about 12 million cancer survivors in the United States, mainly because of the work done in clinical trials.
-Every cancer treatment used today is a result of clinical trials and the people who took part in them.
+Clinical trials may provide an opportunity for patients to access the latest in cancer care and help identify new therapies for people with cancer.
+Patients are encouraged to discuss their treatment options, including whether a clinical trial is a viable option, with their health care team.
+Doctors across the country and around the world follow treatment guidelines developed from the results of clinical trials so they can deliver the best possible care to their patients.
+Today there are about 12 million cancer survivors in the United States, mainly because the new therapies developed in clinical trials are helping people with cancer live longer than ever before.
 That is why it is so important to continue this research.

 How Do Clinical Trials Work?